jannis-maier/EdgeIntegrationCellExercise/exercises/ex3/README.md

 <br>![](/exercises/ex3/images/monitor-messages-tile.png)

-5. Search the corresponding message processing log using the **message ID** copied beforehand by putting it in the ID search box and click enter.
+5. Search the corresponding message processing log using the **message ID** from the clipboard by putting it in the ID search box and click enter.
 A completed message processing entry will be shown against the **Message ID** if message processing was successful.

 <br>![](/exercises/ex3/images/monitor-messages-completed.png)